pytroll/pytroll/web/source/index.rst

 This is the home of the pytroll project.
 The pytroll project is a collaboration on weather satellite data processing between DMI_ and SMHI_.

-Its objective is provide different python modules for the reading, interpretation, and writing of weather satellite data.
+Its objective is provide different free and open source python modules for the reading, interpretation, and writing of weather satellite data.

 The provided python packages are designed to be used both in R&D environments and in 24/7 operational production.

 The available python packages at the moment are: